 Land up high on a glacier for unparalleled views of the Alps and South Island landscapes.
 Best of all, you don’t have to wait until winter for this experience either!
 There is snow guaranteed all year round!

 There is plenty to do if you want to get out and about from Wanaka for a day too, with day trip options galore!

 Of course, one of the best day trips from Wanaka is Queenstown, which is under an hour away and offers a whole new range of family-friendly activities, adrenaline experiences and beautiful scenery.

 A visit to Arrowtown is also a bit of fun.
 Situated around 50 minutes from Wanaka, you could easily combine a visit on your way back from Queenstown.

 The town looks like a vision from the past, with a quaint main street and an interesting gold rush history.

-You will have no trouble finding the top things to do in Wanaka during your visit, whether you are in town with kids or having an adults-only escape.
+There are plenty of fun things to do in Wanaka with kids!
+You will have no trouble finding what to do in Wanaka New Zealand during your visit, whether you are in town with kids or having an adults-only escape.
 Wanaka is well worth dedicating some time during your New Zealand South Island explorations!